 IT Systems Upgrade

 The Capstone project will significantly improve the firm’s financial management accounting capabilities by purchasing and successfully implementing four modules of the SAP Finance Master IT software package.
 We will implement the requirements of Strategic Interventions by June 2018 without adding unnecessary complexity.
-Implementing a sophisticated job budged and time tracking system will increase the firm’s ability to calculate the total workload and the true overhead cost required for each project.
+Implementing a sophisticated job budget and time tracking system will increase the firm’s ability to calculate the total workload and the true overhead cost required for each project.
 The increased cost transparency will in turn help the firm to improve overall profitability.

 Requirements

 The total purchase price for the four required Finance Master modules is $390,000.
-The board has agreed that the software budget for the initial installation cannot exceed $400K, and an additional $20K to incorporate additional training.
+The board has stipulated that the software budget for the initial installation cannot exceed $400K, and has provided an additional $20K to incorporate additional training.
 These figures do not include the internal cost of resources to support this effort.

 The Finance Master package has seven modules at a total cost of $580,000, but not all modules are required for achieving our immediate goals.
 The General Ledger and Accounts Payable modules constitute the minimum available package and cost $260K for software, customization and installation.
 To achieve the board’s stated goal of improving client billing and improving the transparency of true project costs on a firm wide level, a set of four modules is required: